Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states 'Use sparingly — typed tools are preferred for safety', providing clear guidance on when to use this tool versus alternatives.
+The description advises 'Use sparingly — typed tools are preferred for safety,' providing clear guidance on when to use it as a fallback.
+It implies not to use when a typed tool exists, but doesn't list explicit alternatives or exclusions.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.